MOBILE CRAFT COFFEE

-While perfecting his coffee craft, Cameron has worked to piece together this still unsolved puzzle... and what has begun to emerge is an incredible picture of his great-grandfather’s career.
+While perfecting his coffee craft, Cameron has worked to piece together this still unsolved puzzle.

-Louis Kude was the Art Director for Metropolitan Theaters in the 1940's, which was LA's dominant film exhibitor at that time.
+Cameron has learned that his great-grandfather Louis was the Art Director for Metropolitan Theaters in the 1940's, which was LA's dominant film exhibitor at that time.
 After Louis was arrested picketing with union craftspeople for fair working conditions, he left Metro to start his own business: Louis Kude's Theatre Poster Service (est. 1947)

 Shortly before Louis died, he sold his poster business to The National Screen Service, a company that went on to make movie posters for 90% of American films produced in the second half of the 20th century.